b-lukaszuk/BS_wJ_eng/contents/pascals_triangle.md

 sco(s)
 ```

 So, I guess our triangle works right.
-Actually you may check the edge cases in
+Actually the two edge cases are easy
+enough for us to check them in our heads.
+For instance, how many different teams
-your head, e.g. how many different teams of 0 players can we compose out of 9
+of 0 players can we compose out of 9 candidates?
+Well, there is only one way to
-candidates.
-Well, there is only one way to do that (`1` in the bottom row, first
+do that (`1` in the bottom row, first from the left), by not choosing any player
-from the left), by not choosing any player at all.
-And how many different teams
+at all.
+And how many different teams of 1 player can we compose of 9 candidates?
-of 1 player can we compose of 9 candidates.
-Well, nine teams (`9` in the bottom
+Well, nine teams (`9` in the bottom row, second from the left) because each
-row, second from the left) because each player would compose one separate team.
+player would compose one separate team.